The Music Hall (Portsmouth): Live at the Loft

 Located in the smaller Loft venue, this music series includes artists from around the corner and around the world in a collection of discovery acts.

 Writers on a New England Stage

 An award-winning series in partnership with New Hampshire Public Radio that interviews bestselling and award-winning authors like Margaret Atwood and John Updike.
 The Writers in the Loft series offers a similar experience in an intimate setting.

 Hilarity

-The top national stand up, improv troupes, comic dynasties, and discovery acts appear on stage in both venues.
-These giggle-inducing acts include seasoned pros from Comedy Central and up-and-coming fresh faces from YouTube.
+Stand up, improv troupes, comic dynasties, and discovery acts appear on stage in both venues.
+These acts include seasoned pros from Comedy Central and up-and-coming fresh faces from YouTube.

 The Ogunquit Playhouse at The Music Hall

-Broadway comes to Portsmouth as the legendary Ogunquit Playhouse join forces with The Music Hall, bringing the best musicals to Seacoast audiences for the holidays.
+Broadway comes to Portsmouth as the legendary Ogunquit Playhouse join forces with The Music Hall, bringing musicals to Seacoast audiences for the holidays.
 Winter 2018's show is Elf The Musical.

 School Days Series

-The best in children's theater brings books, plays, and music to life in these top-caliber affordable shows, entertaining children from 80 Seacoast Pre-K to Middle School groups, homeschoolers, and families.
+Actors in children's theater brings books, plays, and music to life in these shows, entertaining children from 80 Seacoast Pre-K to Middle School groups, homeschoolers, and families.